cse110-sp24-group5/calendar/README.md

 ## Purpose
 The main purpose of this calendar application is to boost productivity.
 It provides users with a convenient and user-friendly way to visualize the days of the month, with a focus on the month of April in 2024.
 This application aims to simplify the task of keeping track of daily events, appointments, and reminders by offering a comprehensive calendar view.

-Users can easily track their tasks by clicking on a specific day by clicking on it, this will then  display a list of tasks scheduled for that particular date.
+Users can easily track their tasks by clicking on a specific day, this will then display a list of tasks scheduled for that particular date.
 This feature ensures that users can stay organized and never miss an important event or deadline.

 ## Features
 ![display.png](display.png)